michael105/michael105.github.io/showcase.md

 the exceptional best solution for his branch of industry.

 I essentially had the idea of cloud software, before clouds existed.
-The project is a big perl project, round about 60,000 lines of code (80,000 when counting also templates, comments, sql, andsoon) which serve as interface between database and the webinterface.
+The project is a big perl project, round about 60,000 lines of code (80,000 when counting also templates, comments, sql, andsoon), which serve as interface between database and the webinterface.

 I did choose this design, because I was sure html would be a future-proof and versatile way to present generic data.